ai4os/ai4-docs/source/user/overview/api.rst

 The `DEEPaaS API <https://github.com/ai4os/DEEPaaS>`__ enables a user friendly interaction with the underlying Deep Learning modules and can be used both for training models and doing inference with services.
+It provides some common methods to query all the modules in the Marketplace.

 For a detailed up-to-date documentation please refer to the `official DEEPaaS documentation <https://docs.ai4eosc.eu/projects/deepaas/en/stable/>`_.